Azure/azure-sdk-for-js/sdk/communication/communication-identity/README.md

 #### Revoking tokens for a user

-Use the `revokeTokens` method to revoke all the issued tokens of a user.
+Use the `revokeTokens` method to revoke all issued tokens for a user.

 ```typescript
 await client.revokeTokens(user);
 ```

-`revokeTokens` takes an optional second argument, `tokensValidFrom`.
-If this date is provided, `revokeTokens` will revoke all tokens issued before it.
-Otherwise, all tokens will be revoked.

 #### Deleting a user